 Lubricate the bolt with firearm cleaning oil and dry carefully.

-HOW TO PROPERLY AND SAFELY BREAK-IN A NEW BARREL
+HOW CAN I PROPERLY AND SAFELY BREAK-IN MY NEW RIFLE BARREL?

 After cleaning the barrel bore and chamber, begin firing.

 - We suggest firing one shot and then repeating the complete cleaning procedure described above

 - We suggest repeating the complete cleaning procedure described above after every shot for the first 10 shots